top of page

 Chukchansi Park 1800 Tulane St Fresno, CA 93721

-Chukchansi are a Native American Indian tribe in central California, known for their beliefs in and advocating early learning and giving students the tools they need to succeed.
-This also includes continuing education of their historic culture.
-The tribe owns and operates the Chukchansi Gold Resort and Casino.
+Chukchansi is a Native American Indian tribe in central California known for their beliefs in advocating early learning and giving students the tools they need to succeed, including the continued education of their historical culture.
+The tribe owns and operates the Chukchansi Gold Resort and Casino, 40 miles north of Fresno.
 That casino owns the naming rights to downtown Fresno’s Chukchansi Park.

 Food & Beverage 3